italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

       - A digital signature algorithm identifier such as per IANA "JSON Web Signature and Encryption Algorithms" registry.
 It MUST be one of the supported algorithms in Section :ref:`Cryptographic Algorithms <supported_algs>` and MUST NOT be set to ``none`` or with a symmetric algorithm (MAC) identifier.
       - [:rfc:`7515`].
     * - **jwk**
-      - It represents the public key chosen by the Wallet Instance, in JSON Web Key (JWK) [:rfc:`7517`] format that the Access Token SHALL be bound to, as defined in Section 4.1.3 of [:rfc:`7515`].
+      - It represents the public key chosen by the Wallet Instance, in JSON Web Key (JWK) [:rfc:`7517`] format that the Access Token SHALL be bound to, as defined in [:rfc:`7515`] Section 4.1.3.
 It MUST NOT contain a private key.
       - [:rfc:`7517`] and [:rfc:`7515`].